UAL-RE/ReDATA-reports/README.md

 ## Dashboard

 The `--sync-to-dashboard` option uploads data to the Google dashboard (data is stored in a Google Sheet and displayed in a Looker Studio dashboard).
 Setting this flag includes `-u B -r items -r users`.
 The destination sheet is configured in `secrets.py`.

+Prior to using `--sync-to-dashboard`, the target Google Sheet must be set up.
+See the [readme](gsheet_webapp/README.md) in `gsheet_webapp`.
+Once that is done, run:
 ```
 python packages/redata_reports/main.py --sync-to-dashboard
 ```

-Prior to using `--sync-to-dashboard`, the target Google Sheet must be set up.
-See the [readme](gsheet_webapp/README.md) in `gsheet_webapp`.
+A `data.json` file is auto-generated in the current working directory.
+This file can be deleted once the sync completes.

 ### Testing the sheet upload endpoint using cURL: